 General Organic Chemistry I Rigorous introduction to chemistry of carbon-containing compounds.
 Reaction mechanisms and recent methods of synthesis emphasized.
-Prerequisites: CHM152 and CHM152LL, or CHM154 and CHM154LL.
-Completion of (CHM152 and CHM152LL) or (CHM154 and CHM154LL) within the last two years recommended.
+Prerequisites: A grade of "C" or better in (CHM152 and CHM152LL), or CHM152AA, or (CHM154 and CHM154LL).
+Completion of prerequisites within the last two years recommended.

-CHM235LL 1 credit 4 periods

-General Organic Chemistry I Lab

-Laboratory experience in support of CHM235.
-Prerequisites:

-CHM152LL, or CHM154LL, or equivalent.
-Prerequisites or

-Corequisites: CHM235.
+CHM235LL 1 credit 4 periods General Organic Chemistry I Lab CHM235 Laboratory experience in support of CHM235.
+Prerequisites or Corequisites: A grade of "C" or better in CHM235.
+Completion of prerequisites within the last two years recommended.